-- 1.2.6 License register: In accordance with EITI Requirement 2.3, the Independent Administrator should explicitly document in the report the availability of publicly-accessible register or cadastre system(s), including comprehensive information on licenses for oil, gas and mining companies.
-The Independent Administrator is to ensure that the information set out under EITI Requirement 2.3.b is publicly accessible for all mining, oil and gas companies.
-Where such register is not available or disclosed by the Department of Petroleum and Energy (DPE), the Independent Administrator should provide a PDF or scanned version of the relevant information obtained on the PNGEITI website and provide a link in the Report. - 1.2.7 State participation: In accordance with EITI Requirement 2.6, the Independent Administrator should recommend to the MSG to establish a definition of State-Owned Entities (SOEs) to delineate the SOEs within the scope of EITI reporting and ensure that a comprehensive list of State participation in the extractive industries, including terms associated with State equity and any changes in the fiscal year 2019 be publicly accessible.
-The Independent Administrator must ensure that the FY2019 PNGEITI Report clarifies the rules and practices governing financial relations between all SOEs, including their subsidiaries, and joint ventures, and the State including the existence of any loans or loan guarantees extended by the State, or SOEs to extractive companies or projects.
-This information should document whether (including links) SOEs publicly disclose their audited financial statements, or the main financial items (i.e. balance sheet, profit/loss statement, cash flows) - 1.2.8 Production data: In accordance with EITI Requirement 3.2, the Independent Administrator should ensure that complete production volume for oil and gas, and production values for each of the extractive commodities produced during the fiscal year 2019 is reported and is publicly accessible, disaggregated by commodity. - 1.2.9 Export data: In accordance with EITI Requirement 3.3, the Independent Administrator should ensure that export volumes and values are obtained from reporting companies and entities and publicly disclosed for each mineral commodity (including oil, condensate and gas) exported in the fiscal year 2019.
-Alternatively, for companies included in the FY2019 PNGEITI Report, the Independent Administrator should provide links to where all relevant data can be found in company reports. - 1.2.10 SOEs transactions: In accordance with EITI Requirement 4.5, the Independent Administrator should undertake a comprehensive assessment of transactions between extractives SOEs (and their subsidiaries) and mining, oil and gas companies, as well as between the extractives SOEs (including their subsidiaries) and government in scoping for future PNGEITI Reports.
-All SOEs (including Trustees) collecting material revenues or making material payments to government should be included in future PNGEITI reporting.
+- 1.2.6 License register: In accordance with EITI Requirement 2.3, the IA should explicitly document in the report the availability of publicly-accessible register or cadastre system(s), including comprehensive information on licenses for oil, gas and mining companies.
+The IA is to ensure that the information set out under EITI Requirement 2.3.b is publicly accessible for all mining, oil and gas companies.
+Where such register is not available or disclosed by the Department of Petroleum and Energy (DPE), the Independent Administrator should provide a PDF or scanned version of the relevant information obtained on the PNGEITI website and provide a link in the Report. - 1.2.7 State participation: In accordance with EITI Requirement 2.6, the IA should recommend to the MSG to establish a definition of State-Owned Entities (SOEs) to delineate the SOEs within the scope of EITI reporting and ensure that a comprehensive list of State participation in the extractive industries, including terms associated with State equity and any changes in the fiscal year 2020 be publicly accessible.
+The IA must ensure that the FY2020 PNGEITI Report clarifies the rules and practices governing financial relations between all SOEs, including their subsidiaries, and joint ventures, and the State including the existence of any loans or loan guarantees extended by the State, or SOEs to extractive companies or projects.
+This information should document whether (including links) SOEs publicly disclose their audited financial statements, or the main financial items (i.e. balance sheet, profit/loss statement, cash flows).
+The IA is expected to go through the 2020 SOE Scoping study Report findings available on the website www.pngeiti.org.pg for more information. - 1.2.8 Production data: In accordance with EITI Requirement 3.2, the IA should ensure that complete production volume for oil and gas, and production values for each of the extractive commodities produced during the fiscal year 2020 is reported and is publicly accessible, disaggregated by commodity. - 1.2.9 Export data: In accordance with EITI Requirement 3.3, the IA should ensure that export volumes and values are obtained from reporting companies and entities and publicly disclosed for each mineral commodity (including oil, condensate and gas) exported in the fiscal year 2020.
+Alternatively, for companies included in the FY2020 PNGEITI Report, the IA should provide links to where all relevant data can be found in company reports. - 1.2.10 SOEs transactions: In accordance with EITI Requirement 4.5, the IA should undertake a comprehensive assessment of transactions between extractives SOEs (and their subsidiaries) and mining, oil and gas companies, as well as between the extractives SOEs (including their subsidiaries) and government in scoping for future PNGEITI Reports.
+All SOEs (including Trustees) collecting material revenues or making material payments to government should be included in future PNGEITI reporting (the IA should refer to the 2020 SOE Scoping Study Report findings and advise MSG on how these findings could be addressed in the 2020 Report and future EITI Reports).

-If necessary, the Independent Administrator should recommend to the MSG in this report to implement recommendations from the proposed SOE scoping study to be undertaken to improve SOEs disclosures in future reports.
+If necessary, the IA should recommend to the MSG in this report to implement recommendations from the final SOE scoping study report to be undertaken to improve SOEs disclosures in future reports.